 Stephanie Cook, 2nd Grade

 I am very passionate about teaching, and I believe every child can learn.
 I consider myself a lifelong learner, and enjoy attending conferences and workshops to learn more about education.
-I am excited to teach and find it unbelievable that this is my sixth year teaching second grade at Morganton Day School.
+I am excited to teach and find it unbelievable that this is my seventh year teaching second grade at Morganton Day School.
 As a graduate of Lees-McRae College, with a Bachelor of Science in Elementary Education, I believe the inquiry method of instruction at MDS is the best way to nurture students’ natural curiosity.

 Jenna Holt, 3rd Grade